Religious View On Cremation: Southern Baptist

 Most Baptist churches within the Christian faith will accept cremation as a choice when discussing options after death, and this is also true for many within the Southern Baptist church.

-So, let's consider why somebody might consider cremation over burial, and let's take a closer look at what the Southern Baptists might have to say on the matter.
+So, let's consider why somebody might choose cremation over burial, and let's take a closer look at what the Southern Baptist faith has have to say on the matter.

 The Benefits Of Cremation Over Burial